Windows Subsystem for Linux 2: The Complete Guide for Windows 10 & 11

 Why Use Linux?

-Your host almost certainly uses Linux.
+Your web host almost certainly uses Linux.
 It’s fast, open source, and runs the majority of web software including:

 - servers (Apache, NGINX, LiteSpeed, etc.)